What is dysthymia or persistent depressive disorder?

 - How advanced the disorder is.

-- Your expectations for the trajectory of the disorder.
+- Your expectations for the course of the disorder.

 - Your opinion or preference.

-Treatment may include any of the following or a combination of them:
+Treatment may include any or a combination of the following elements:

 - Antidepressant medications (especially when given in combination with psychotherapy, are very effective in treating depression).

-- Psychotherapy (in most cases, cognitive-behavioral or interpersonal therapy aimed at modifying the distorted view that the individual has of himself and his environment, with emphasis on complicated relationships and the identification of stress factors in the environment to learn to avoid them).
+- Psychotherapy (most often cognitive-behavioral or interpersonal therapy aimed at changing an individual's distorted view of themselves and their environment, with an emphasis on complex relationships and identifying stressors in the environment to learn how to avoid them).

 - Electroconvulsive therapy.